chuckstack/introduction/readme.md

 - pg_stack_dms - document management system - uses pg_stack_asi
 - pg_stack_changelog - changelog engine
 - pg_stack_tag - record tagging system - uses pg_stack_asi

+## AI Enabled Tooling
+What are AI enabled extensions?
+- Clearly defined work instructions and documentation that is easily digestible by off-the-shelf LLMs.
+- Tools written so clearly and concisely that AI easily understands the domain and the code.
+- Employ recursive rag tools to ensure complete answers
+- Additional fine-tuning to ensure fast and accurate answers

 ## chuck-stack External Tools
 - [Linux](https://en.wikipedia.org/wiki/Linux) (compute) - best tool to run applications on just about any platform in the world.